Paris Jackson Underwent Surgery To Remove A Large Abscess

 On Friday, singer Paris Jackson, 20, underwent surgery to remove an abscess.
 Despite the possible life-threatening situation, she appeared on stage the next day with her band, The Soundflowers.

-On Saturday, Paris took to Instagram where she posted a video on the band’s official page’s Instagram story revealing her surgery.
+According to People, on Saturday, Paris took to Instagram where she posted a video on the band’s official page’s Instagram story revealing her surgery.
 In the post, the King of Pop, Michael Jackson’s daughter said, “So long story short, I had surgery yesterday.”
 The star underwent the procedure to remove what she described as “an abscess that was almost the size of a golf ball.”
 An abscess is a condition that could become so serious that “you can go septic and die,” according to Paris.
 Ultimately, she said, “But I didn’t did.
 They operated immediately.”

 The admission surprised her fans after her amazing performance on stage, according to an Inquisitr report.
 Apparently, the talented progeny of Michael Jackson must have felt plenty of pain on stage, and yet she continued with her performance at the Canyon Sessions cancer fundraiser in Los Angeles Saturday, which was in honor of her grandmother, Katherine Jackson.